 Industry Analysis & Industry Trends

 During the recession, the Long-Distance Freight Trucking industry faced difficult conditions and falling demand.
-Declining consumer spending reduced the amount of freight needing transport, causing revenue to fall.
-Nevertheless, as the economy recovers, consumers will spend more, and demand for long-distance freight will increase.
+Decreased consumer spending reduced the amount of freight requiring transport, causing revenue to fall.
+Nevertheless, as the economy recovers, consumers will spend more and demand for long-distance freight will increase.
 Profit will also improve, due to higher demand for manufacturing and company acquisitions of more fuel-efficient vehicles... purchase to read more

 Industry Report - Starting a New Business Chapter